 Some retail or bank owned super funds are promoting “low fee” or “no fee” super products these days.
 While it is important to avoid paying unnecessarily high fees on your super, it is even more important to look at net benefit.
 Net benefit is a fancy term for investment performance minus fees and taxes, so better net benefit means you will have more money in your super account.
 And that’s what’s really important.

-Compare the net benefit of the average Industry SuperFund against the average retail super fund over the past 10 years here to see the difference for yourself.
+Compare the net benefit of the average Industry SuperFund against the average retail super fund over the past 3, 10 and 15 years here to see the difference for yourself.

 * Past performance is not a reliable indicator of future performance and should never be the sole factor considered when selecting a fund.
 Comparisons modelled by SuperRatings, commissioned by ISA and shows average differences in net benefit of the main balanced options of 16 Industry SuperFunds and retail funds tracked by SuperRatings, with a 3 (144 funds), 10 (73 funds) and 15 (45 funds) year performance history, taking into account historical earnings and fees – excluding contribution, entry, exit and additional advisor fees – of main balanced options.
 Outcomes may vary between individual funds.
 Modelling as at 30 June 2018.
 See www.industrysuper.com/assumptions for more details about modelling calculations and assumptions.
 Consider a fund’s Product Disclosure Statement (PDS) and your personal financial situation, needs or objectives, which are not accounted for in this information, before making an investment decision.
 ISA Pty Ltd ABN 72 158 563 270 Corporate Authorised Representative No. 426006 of Industry Fund Services Ltd ABN 54 007 016 195 AFSL 232514.